-It’s Memorial Day weekend and we have all gathered at my parent-in-law’s house.
+It’s Memorial Day weekend and we have all gathered at my parents-in-law’s house.
 The long, snowy winter has added some extra inches to the water level in the lake but it’s still a long way off from what it once was.

 As usual Lola and her cousin L. were hunting for frogs down by the water.
 Despite the very loud croaking we hear at night, there were not that many frogs to be found yet, just dozens of ticks.